-"Ninety percent of the bass that are caught are caught by ten percent of the anglers" - Dean Stroman.
+"Ninety percent of the bass caught are caught by ten percent of the anglers" - Dean Stroman.
 Unfortunately, there is much truth in Dean's quote.
-If 10 percent of the anglers do in fact catch 90 percent of all of the bass that are caught, what do they know that the other 90 percent don't know and how would an angler move from the 90 percent group to the 10 percent group?
+If 10 percent of the anglers do, in fact catch 90 percent of all of the bass that are caught, what do they know that the other 90 percent don't know and how would an angler move from the 90 percent group to the 10 percent group?

-In order to move into the 10 percent group that we often hear about, it is necessary to examine the techniques that we use during our fishing trip and see if there are habits that we need to change.
+To move into the 10 percent group that we often hear about, it is necessary to examine the techniques that we use during our fishing trip and see if there are habits that we need to change.

 Understanding Largemouth Bass

 As the water temperature approaches 55 degrees, bass know that the warm-up signals that spring is arriving.
-They will move to staging areas to prepare for the spawn.
+Therefore, they will move to staging areas to prepare for the spawn.
 A staging area is usually a breakline with cover in the eight to 15-foot area.
 As the water temperature approaches 65 degrees, the females move to the nest and begin the spawn.

 After the spawn, the bass will usually move back to the breaklines in the 10- to 15-foot area.
-During the nighttime and early mornings they will often move to shallow waters to feed and then return to the mid-depth areas when the sun and boat traffic drive them deeper.
-During this time of the year, the topwater bite is excellent early in the morning in the shallow-water areas.
+During the nighttime and early mornings, they often move to shallow waters to feed and then return to the mid-depth areas when the sun and boat traffic drive them deeper.
+During this time of the year, the topwater bite is excellent early in the morning in shallow-water areas.

 Understanding your equipment is another essential trait that the 10 percent always possesses.

 A breakline can be defined as a change in the underwater structure.
-A breakline can be a submerged roadbed, grass-line, fence-line or merely a shape increase or decrease in the bottom such as that caused by a creek bed.
+A breakline can be a submerged roadbed, grassline, fence line, or merely a shape increase or decrease in the bottom, such as that caused by a creek bed.

 Bass will usually use these breaklines as pathways when changing locations.
 When suspended, they will usually suspend over a breakline.

 Cover is anything that the bass can use to relate to.
 The most common cover is usually a submerged stump or tree, but it can also be grass, docks, bridge pilings, etc. Bass, by their very nature, prey on their food.
 In other words, they hide in the cover and ambush the baitfish.
-Bass look for cover that is located on, or very near, the breaklines.
+Therefore, Bass look for cover located on, or very near, the breaklines.

 Bottom firmness can be determined by the width of the grey or black portion of the depth finder picture that represents the bottom.
 Most brands show the bottom as a gray line.
 However, a few models depict it as a black line.

 Shad are usually shown as large "balls" that are not attached to the bottom of the lake.
-The balls are usually gray in the middle with a dark ring around the ball.
+The balls are usually gray in the middle, with a dark ring around the ball.
 It is not unusual to see more than one ball at a time on the depth finder.

 Since the bass' eyesight will allow them to see in all directions except down, when the depth finder shows "balls" of shad with fish arches located directly beneath them, they are probably feeding bass.